Welcome message from CCME Energy Center Officer Charles McConnell

-Dr. Ramanan Krishnamoorti is the chief energy officer at the University of Houston.
+Dr. Ramanan Krishnamoorti is the Vice President of Energy and Innovation at the University of Houston.
 Prior to his current position, Krishnamoorti served as interim vice president for research and technology transfer for UH and the UH System.

 During his tenure at the university, he has served as chair of the UH Cullen College of Engineering’s chemical and biomolecular engineering department, associate dean of research for engineering, professor of chemical and biomolecular engineering with affiliated appointments as professor of petroleum engineering and professor of chemistry.

 Dr. Krishnamoorti obtained his bachelor’s degree in chemical engineering from the Indian Institute of Technology Madras and doctoral degree in chemical engineering from Princeton University in 1994.

 Professor Hester teaches environmental law courses at the University of Houston Law Center.
 His research focuses on the innovative application of environmental laws to emerging technologies and risks, such as climate engineering, nanotechnologies, genetic modification, advanced wind and other renewable power projects, as well as other novel compliance and liability issues.